BCACTF/chall-repo-template/CHALL_YAML_GUIDE.md

 ### `files`
 - **Type:** List of Paths
 - **Required:** No
 - **Description:** A list of files that will be displayed on the challenge's page to be downloaded.
 The paths must be relative to the root of the challenge directory.
 File names can be changed using the `dest` attribute.
-Note that files from a container can be added here as well, see the example below.
+Note that files from a container can also be added here; see the example below.
 - **Example:**
     ```yaml
     files: